dominicsayers/dominicsayers.github.com/cv.md

   </ul>
 </ul>

-I am currently leading the engineering effort across multiple teams and representing the engineering community at executive meetings.
-While in this interim role I have made improvements to our architecture & design process and begun work on a series of KPIs to surface the progress we are making towards the organization's long-term goals.
-I've helped the tech leads in engineering step up to full leadership roles by creating an engineering board where wider policy and strategy issues can be agreed.
-I have put in place a squad-based structure which will allow us to build out the team from its current size to one an order of magnitude bigger.
+I led the engineering effort across multiple teams and represented the engineering community at executive meetings.
+While in this role I made improvements to the architecture & design process and began work on a series of KPIs to surface the progress we are making towards the organization's long-term goals.
+I helped the tech leads in engineering step up to full leadership roles by creating an engineering board where wider policy and strategy issues can be agreed.
+I put in place a squad-based structure which will allow us to build out the team from its current size to one an order of magnitude bigger.

-### Principal Engineer (2019-present)
+### Principal Engineer (2019-2020)

-I am recruiting for and aligning a product development team.
-The company, and my team, are committed to world-class engineering standards and consistently excellent performance.
-My role is to set those standards, align the current and future members of the team with them, and allow them to become the best engineers they can.
-In the months I've been working with them we've made improvements in all areas of the workflow from git commit discipline to CI/CD validation.
-I have encouraged more pair programming using remote pairing tools while we are working in lockdown; this has been so successful we'll likely continue this when we are allowed back into the office.
+I recruited and coached two product engineering teams.
+The company, and my teams, are committed to world-class engineering standards and consistently excellent performance.
+My role was to set those standards, align the current and future members of the team with them, and allow them to become the best engineers they can.
+In the months I worked with them we made improvements in all areas of the workflow from git commit discipline to CI/CD validation.
+I have encouraged more pair programming using remote pairing tools while we were working in lockdown.

 ## OpenCorporates